What Is ISO 14001 Certification?

 Multi-site organizations: 9–12+ months

-Existing documentation and controls
+Existing documentation maturity

 Leadership engagement